Senejohnny/hands-on-survival-analysis/survival_book/_build/html/_sources/prescriptive.md

 - In prediction the objective is to maximize an accuracy metric, and not to learn about how individual feature contribute to the model making that prediction.

-- In prescriptive analytics, the focus is to understand the influence of individual variables on the survival duration & outcome.
+- In prescriptive analytics, the focus is to understand the influence of individual variables on the survival duration & event.

 ```

 ## Checking & Ensuring Proportional Hazard Assumption

-Material to be added
+Under preparation